 | Long-term cost risk | Moderate, depending on loan type | Higher in many cases because interest keeps building on all loans |

-| Best use case | Borrower qualifies for a defined deferment and wants lower cost relief | Short-term emergency or limited-period hardship when deferment is unavailable |
+| Best use case | Borrower qualifies for a defined deferment and wants lower-cost relief | Short-term emergency or limited-period hardship when deferment is unavailable |

 When deferment may make more sense

 Economic hardship deferment can also be valuable when a borrower meets the income or public assistance criteria.
-Unemployment deferment may work for borrowers who are actively seeking work and meet the federal requirements.
+Unemployment deferment may fit borrowers who are actively seeking work and meet the federal requirements.
 Military service, post-active duty, cancer treatment, and graduate fellowship deferments can also be stronger choices than forbearance because they are tied to recognized federal relief categories.

 When forbearance may make more sense